jrubio1/Stone-and-Sod-CRM/README.md

 # Stone and Sod CRM

-This is a multi-tenant web application for lawn maintenance businesses, built with Next.js (App Router), a Node.js/Express.js API, and PostgreSQL, all orchestrated with Docker.
+This is a web application for lawn maintenance businesses, built with Next.js (App Router), a Node.js/Express.js API, and PostgreSQL, all orchestrated with Docker.

 ## Features

-- Multi-tenancy: Data isolation per company.
 - User Roles: Admin, Manager, Crew Lead, Employee.
 - Modules: My Day, KPI Dashboard, Customers, Team, Resources, Equipment, Finances, Reports.
 - Comprehensive data models for customers, properties, jobs, employees, inventory, equipment, invoices, and more.